jmcanterafonseca/dataModels/specs/Transportation/CrowdFlowObserved/doc/spec.md

     + Default unit: second (s)
     + Optional

-+ `direction` : Usual direction of travel in the lane referred by this observation with respect to the city center.
++ `direction` : Usual direction of travel in the walkway referred by this observation with respect to the city center.
     + Attribute type: Property.
 [Text](https://schema.org/Text)
     + Allowed values: (`inbound`, `outbound`).
     + Optional